HyperEssays’s logoA stylized portrait of Michel de Montaigne in black with blue, yellow, and red geometric elements in the background.

 A biographical meditation

 Montaigne’s lifelong interest in how to be — wholly himself and free — in a society torn apart by war resonated deeply with Austrian writer Stefan Zweig, who wrote Montaigne (Pushkin Press, 2015, 160 pages, translated by Will Stone) in 1941.
-The strictly biographical aspects of this book, which Zweig wrote in exile and without much to work from, is, by modern standards, less developed than that of the other books on our list.
-However, as a biographical meditation guided by Zweig’s interest in Montaigne’s intellectual journey, in how a small aristocrat from Gascony became the philosopher he admires, it is unique and excellent.
+The strictly biographical aspects of this book, which Zweig wrote in exile and without much to work from, is, by modern standards, less developed than those of the other books on our list.
+However, as a biographical meditation guided by Zweig’s interest in Montaigne’s intellectual journey and how a small aristocrat from Gascony became the philosopher he admires, it is unique and excellent.

 Cover of William H. Hamlin’s Montaigne: A Very Short Introduction